-(169) "Treatment" means the alteration of the quality of wastewaters by physical, chemical, or biological means or combination thereof to reduce potential degradation of water quality or the environment and risk to public health.
+(166) "Treatment" means the alteration of the quality of wastewaters by physical, chemical, or biological means or combination thereof to reduce potential degradation of water quality or the environment and risk to public health.

-(170) "Treatment Standard 1" means a 30-day average of less than 20 mg/L of biochemical oxygen demand (BOD) (5 day BOD5) and 20 mg/L of total suspended solids (TSS).
+(167) "Treatment Standard 1" means a 30-day average of less than 20 mg/L of BOD5 and 20 mg/L of TSS.
+A 30-day average of less than 17 mg/L of CBOD5 is acceptable in lieu of the BOD5 value.

-(171) "Treatment Standard 2" means a 30-day average of less than 20 mg/L of biochemical oxygen demand (BOD) (5 day BOD5) and 20 mg/L of total suspended solids (TSS), a 30-day geometric mean of less than 400 fecal coliform per 100 milliliters, and a 30-day average of 30 mg/L of Total Nitrogen (TN).
+(168) "Treatment Standard 2" means a 30-day average of less than 20 mg/L of BOD5 and 20 mg/L of TSS, a 30-day geometric mean of less than 400 fecal coliform per 100 milliliters, and a 30-day average of 30 mg/L of TN.
+A 30-day average of less than 17 mg/L of CBOD5 is acceptable in lieu of the BOD5 value.

-(172) "Turbidity" means the optical condition of waters caused by suspended or dissolved particles or colloids that scatter and absorb light rays instead of transmitting light in straight lines through the water column.
+(169) "Turbidity" means the optical condition of waters caused by suspended or dissolved particles or colloids that scatter and absorb light rays instead of transmitting light in straight lines through the water column.
 Turbidity may be expressed as nephelometric turbidity units (NTU) measured with a calibrated turbidimeter.